 Growth factors are proteins that transmit signals from one cell to another in higher organisms, orchestrating organisation of the developing embryo and regulating biological functions and repair processes in adults.
 Activin A, and others from its family of proteins, are essential ingredients used by stem cell scientists to mimic the environment in the human body.
 They allow carefully synchronised messages to be sent to stem cells, telling them to turn into the desired cell type.

-Growing demand for Activin A and related growth factors and an opportunity to use protein engineering techniques to optimise these growth factors motivated Hyvönen and co-founder Dr Catherine Onley, a translational scientist, to start Qkine.
-Its mission is to produce high quality bioactive proteins for stem cell researchers and the regenerative medicine industry.
+Growing demand for Activin A and related growth factors and an opportunity to use protein engineering techniques to optimise these growth factors motivated Hyvönen and co-founder Dr Catherine Elton to start Qkine.
+Its mission is to produce high-quality bioactive proteins for stem cell researchers and the regenerative medicine industry.

 Commenting on the announcement, Hyvönen said: